ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 General networking:

-1. The dns chcp and nat services are provided by my rooter
+1. The DNC DHCP and NAT services are provided by my rooter
-2. Dns can help but if not there then i can refer to everything by ip
+2. DNS can help but if not there then i can refer to everything by ip
-3. Nat takes place when it comes to helping the network go to the internet as one outside ip
+3. NAT takes place when it comes to helping the network go to the internet as one outside ip
 4. Mask is basically a way to tell which part of the ip is important

-note one or another
-tcp (3 way handshake)
-udp what to send sends it and receives it http lives on top of tcp, it gets used every time you can call an ip and the port that lives in it layers go like http on top, ssl or tls in the middle and tcp on bottom arp is for translating mac to ip and dns is ip to name arp is layer 2.5 protocol vlan is groups of devices connected
+5. TCP is a 3 way hanshake (sending responding confirming)
+6. All people seem to need data processing (application, presentation, session, transfer, network, data-link, physical)
+7. UDP is not as reliable as TCP but faster
+8. HTTP lives on top of tcp, it sends the data using the connection tcp made, HTTP handles what the dada mean
+9. TLS is in between the HTTP and TCP, primary role is to encrypt the data
+10. ARP is translating mac to ip while DNS is ip to name
+11. vlan is groups of devices connected